 Great Mosque At Kairouan

-The Great Mosque of Kairouan is surrounded by the city’s Medina, along with many small stores.
-If you want to see this amazing building from a different angle then the rooftops of these shops have some of the best views, and if you buy something from them, you may be invited by to see them for yourself; or if not, it’s definitely worth asking if you can take a look.
+The Great Mosque of Kairouan is surrounded by the city’s bustling Medina, along with many small stores.
+You can take a stroll around and soak up the atmosphere, and while you’re there you can catch a glimpse of the mosque from a different angle.
+The rooftops of these shops have some of the best views, and if you buy something from them, you may be invited by the storekeeper to see them for yourself.
+If not, it’s definitely worth asking if you can take a look.

 If you have an interest in culture, it’s well worth the trip to see the Great Mosque of Kairouan.
 There’s no train to the city of Kairouan, but you can easily take a bus or louage from major cities and towns in Tunisia.

 Bear in mind that visitors must dress appropriately; robes are available at the entrance.
 Everyone can enter through the main gate on Rue Okba Ibn Nafaa.
 There are another eight gates around the mosque, but they’re closed to non-Muslims.